Centerville, Georgia

 Centerville is a city in Houston County, Georgia, United States.
 The city is a part of the larger Macon-Warner Robins Combined Statistical Area.
 It was incorporated March 25, 1958.
-As of the 2010 census, the city had a population of 7,148, up from 4,278 in 2000.
+As of the 2020 census, Centerville had a population of 8,228.
 The city's central location, proximity to major highways and interstates, and excellent quality of life makes it one of the top bedroom communities in Georgia.
 In 2016, Centerville was ranked 7th Happiest City in Georgia by zippia.com, a website devoted to career-related rankings.

 Etymology

 Contrary to popular belief, Centerville owes its name not to its geographical position within the state of Georgia, but its position between County seat of Bibb County (Macon) and the county Seat of Houston County (Perry).

 Geography

 Centerville is located in northern Houston County at (32.632111, -83.677950).
 It is bordered to the east and south by the city of Warner Robins and to the west by the city of Byron in Peach County.
 U.S. Route 41 passes through the west side of Centerville, leading north 17 mi to Macon and south 12 mi to Perry, the Houston County seat.
 State Route 247 Connector (Watson Boulevard) forms the southern edge of Centerville, leading east into Warner Robins and west 3 mi to Interstate 75 at Exit 146.

 According to the United States Census Bureau, Centerville has a total area of 10.3 km2, of which 0.06 sqkm, or 0.58%, are water.